allegro/akubra/README.md

 ## Limitations

- * User's credentials have to be identical on every backend
+ * Users credentials have to be identical on every backend
  * We do not support S3 partial uploads